leszekhanusz/diffusion-ui/README.md

 #### online colab backend

-If you can't run it locally, it is also possible to use diffusion-ui online for free with this [Google Colab notebook](https://colab.research.google.com/github/leszekhanusz/diffusion-ui/blob/main/src/backends/colab/automatic1111.ipynb)
+If you can't run it locally, it is also possible to use the automatic1111 fork of Stable Diffusion with diffusion-ui online for free with this [Google Colab notebook](https://colab.research.google.com/github/leszekhanusz/diffusion-ui/blob/main/src/backends/colab/automatic1111.ipynb)

 ### Stable Horde online backend